Audit report of emails with Specific File attachment Extension In Microsoft 365

 • Click on Export results.

-When you click on Export results, this time it will download searched emails in a .PST file or multiple .PST files depending upon how you would want to export the emails.
+When you click Export results this time, it will download the searched emails in a .PST file or multiple .PST files, depending on your export preferences.

 Select one of the Output Options and then select Export Exchange Content as:

-• One PST file for each mailbox – This will generate a separate .PST file for each user mailbox including archive mailbox
+• One PST file for each mailbox – This will generate a separate .PST file for each user mailbox, including the archive mailbox

 • One PST file containing all messages – Generate one .PST for all search results.

-• Individual messages: Exports search results as individual email messages, using the .msg format.
-If you select this option, email search results are exported to a folder in the file system.
+• Individual messages: This option exports search results as email messages using the .msg format.
+If you select this option, the results are exported to a folder in the file system.

-Enable de-duplication for Exchange content – If there are any duplicate emails found, only one copy of the email will be exported.
-You can select this checkbox if you want to reduce the number of duplicate data.
-If you want to export all the data, then Keep this option unchecked.
+• Enable de-duplication for Exchange content – If duplicate emails are found, only one copy of the email will be exported.
+You can select this checkbox to reduce the number of duplicate data.
+If you want to export all the data, Keep this option unchecked.

-You can start the Export process and then go to the Export tab to check Export job status and its progress.
-Similar to how we exported the Search results in CSV file, you can use the eDiscovery Export tool to download the data in a CSV file.
-Please note that you still need to provide the Export key and Export location.
+You can start the export process and then go to the Export tab to check the export job status and progress.
+Similar to how we exported the search results in a CSV file, you can use the eDiscovery Export tool to download the data in a CSV file.
+Please note that you must still provide the export key and location.

 Export failed with error: The export can’t be performed.
 Make sure the export content hasn’t expired.

-This could be due to the Incorrect Export key provided in the eDiscovery Export Tool.
-Make sure to copy the Export key which was geneated by the Export process and paste it in eDiscovery Export tool.
-Click on Start to start eDiscovery Export Process.
+This issue may occur if you have provided an incorrect Export key in the eDiscovery Export Tool.
+Ensure you accurately copy the Export key generated during the export process and paste it into the eDiscovery Export Tool.
+Click Start to initiate the eDiscovery Export Process.

 Export failed with error: The export can't be performed.
 Make sure the export content hasn't expired.

-• Copy Export Key and paste it in eDiscovery Export Tool.
+• Copy the Export Key and paste it into the eDiscovery Export Tool.

 Conclusion

-In this blog post, we have see how to perform a content search.
-We have searched for all the emails with a specific file extension which the users have received after a certain date.
-You can customize the query to search for data for a different date or you could search for a differen file extension as well.
+This blog post acquainted us with how to conduct a content search.
+We searched for emails that users received after a specific date with a particular file extension.
+You can adapt the query to search for data from different dates or for different file extensions as needed.

-Then, we looked into the Export process which exports the data in a CSV file or PST file depending upon your requirement.
-You can analyze the data given in Results.csv and reach out to each user who received a file attachment which could contain a malware.
+Next, we explored the export process, which allows you to export the data in a CSV or PST file, depending on your business requirements.
+You can analyze the information in the Results.csv file and then contact each user who received a file attachment that may contain malware.
+This process helps enhance your organization’s security.